NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 ## Custom properties {#customproperties}

+More properties may be defined in future documents.
+These future properties will be represented by RRsets directly below the name of a member node.

-Implementations and operators of catalog zones may choose to provide their own properties below the label `private-extension.<unique-N>.zones.$CATZ`.
+Implementations and operators of catalog zones may choose to provide their own properties.
+To prevent a name clash with future properties, private properties should be represented below the label `private-extension.<unique-N>.zones.$CATZ`.
 `private-extension` is not a
 placeholder, so a custom property would have the domain name `<your-label>.private-extension.<unique-N>.zones.$CATZ`